Meowrin/al-guides-temporary/Beginner General Guide.md

 ### [**Dorm:**](https://azurlane.koumakan.jp/Living_Area#Dorm) Seriously though, I can't TL;DR more on this section, you have to read the wiki, it's just that complicated if you want to optimize exp/oil ratio and other things:
   * **Decorations do not have to be put down to increase your comfort.**
-  * Quote from the wiki of the recommended build order:
+  * Quote from the wiki of the recommended build order (reasoning and mathwork on the wiki):
     - The first expansion due to its favorable ratio of Comfort per Furniture coin.
     - High-Comfort limited event items, as this will increase the maximum achievable Comfort beyond what is possible by permanently available items alone.
 Also grab anything that is aesthetically pleasing to you.
     - As many 2-Comfort items as will fit.
 This should take you to 100 Comfort or so.